Murder of Amanda Froistad: Incident

-In 1995, heavily inebriated Larry Froistad set his house on fire while five-year-old Amanda Froistad was trapped inside.
+On May 31, 1995, a heavily inebriated Larry Froistad set his Bowman County home on fire while five-year-old Amanda Froistad was trapped inside.
 He then climbed out the window.
 His daughter started screaming; after a while, the screams stopped.
 Larry then entered the house again, picked up his daughter, and ascertained that she was still alive before climbing back out the window, leaving Amanda in the burning house.
 He then called the police and pretended to be upset over his daughter's death.
 Even though the death seemed unusual, the police did not prosecute Larry because the police personally knew Larry and could not believe he would murder someone.

 Confession

 In 1998, Froistad posted a confession of his murder on an online email list.
 There were many different responses to his email.
 Some said it was a long time ago and some said he was fantasizing this as a result of feeling guilt over his divorce.
 Only three of the approximately 200 members of the email list reported the confession to legal authorities.
 The incident has been studied as an online version of the bystander effect.

 Larry Froistad had also confessed to molesting his daughter to an online group of pedophiles.